U.S. lifts TransCanada Keystone oil pipeline pressure restrictions

-May 3 (Reuters) - Pressure restrictions on TransCanada Corp’s Keystone oil pipeline was lifted on May 1 in a letter issued by U.S. pipeline safety regulators, a spokesman for the agency told Reuters on Thursday.
+(Reuters) - Pressure restrictions on TransCanada Corp’s (TRP.TO) Keystone oil pipeline was lifted on May 1 in a letter issued by U.S. pipeline safety regulators, a spokesman for the agency told Reuters on Thursday.

 It was not immediately clear what current rates are, said Darius Kirkwood, a spokesman for U.S. Pipeline and Hazardous Materials Safety Administration (PHMSA).